Southland Storms: Latest Evacuations And Closures

 Road Closures:

+— Topanga Canyon Boulevard is closed between Pacific Coast Highway and Grand View Drive in Malibu.

+— Malibu Canyon Road is closed between Civic Center Way and Piuma Road.

-— Decker Road (State Route 23) is closed between the Pacific Coast Highway and upper Mulholland Highway.
+— Decker Road (State Route 23) is closed between the PCH and upper Mulholland Highway.
 Only residents with proper identification are permitted.

+— Pacific Coast Highway closed between Seapoint St. and Warner Ave. in Huntington Beach.
+Closure expected to last into Thursday.

 — Bouquet Canyon Road in Angeles National Forest will be closed due to rain, snow and icy conditions.

+— Angeles Crest Highway in the Angeles National Forest is closed between mile posts 35.30 and 64.10 due to snow.

-— Yerba Buena Road, from Ellice Street to Yellow Hill Road in Ventura County.
+— Yerba Buena Road, from Ellice Street to Yellow Hill Road – Extended duration closure

 — Harbor Blvd. between Sanjon Rd. and the Ventura Pier (City of Ventura)